SufyanKhan29/Calculator-Python/README.md

 ✅ The calculator performs the requested operation and displays the result.

 ✅ The user can choose to continue or exit the program.

-🔍 Error Handling :

-✅ Division by Zero: If a user attempts to divide by zero, the program will display an appropriate error message instead of crashing.

 📌 Author :